TeamHealX/Healx/README.md

 ## 🛡 Security Notes
 All health records are encrypted using AES encryption via CryptoJS before uploading.

+The app currently uses a static encryption key stored in the .env file for MVP purposes:

 Encryption keys must be stored securely using environment variables (.env) and never committed to source control.

+This is a temporary solution.
+For production, this will be replaced with per-user encryption keys.

 Firestore security rules should be configured to restrict data access only to authorized users.

+---

+##🔄 Later Improvements (Post-MVP)
+To ensure privacy and scalability in a production environment, the following upgrades are planned:

+🔐 Per-user Encryption Keys
+Each user will have a unique encryption key, derived or securely stored, so that only they (and authorized share recipients) can decrypt their files.

+🔑 Key Derivation or Secure Key Management
+Implement key derivation (e.g., using user password + salt with PBKDF2 or Argon2) or integrate a secure key vault to protect keys.

+🔏 Zero-Knowledge Access
+Move towards a zero-knowledge architecture where even the backend cannot decrypt user records.